-Click the Train icon on the left pane to open the Training page.
-Then click the Train button to begin training the model.
+Choose the Train icon on the left pane to open the Training page.
+Then select the Train button to begin training the model.
 Once the training process completes, you'll see the following information:

 - Model ID - The ID of the model that was created and trained.
 Each training call creates a new model with its own ID.
-Copy this string to a secure location; you'll need it if you want to do prediction calls through the REST API or client library.
+Copy this string to a secure location; you'll need it if you want to do prediction calls through the REST API or client library guide.

 - Average Accuracy - The model's average accuracy.
-You can improve model accuracy by labeling additional forms and training again to create a new model.
+You can improve model accuracy by adding and labeling more forms, then retraining to create a new model.
 We recommend starting by labeling five forms and adding more forms as needed.